Fertility Issues

 Diminished Ovarian Reserve (DOR)

-Diminished ovarian reserve is a condition in which the amount (quantity) of oocytes left in a women’s ovaries is low, as determined by ovarian reserve testing.
-This might result in infertility for some women.
-In addition, for females going through fertility treatments, DOR may put them at risk of having a poor response to fertility drugs.
+Diminished ovarian reserve (DOR) is a condition in which the quantity of oocytes left in a female’s ovaries is low, as determined by ovarian reserve testing.
+This low number might result in infertility for some individuals.
+In addition, females with DOR going through fertility treatments are at risk of having a poor response to fertility drugs.

 Can STIs (STDs) Cause Infertility?

-Sexually transmitted infections (STIs) can potentially damage the reproductive organs and lead to infertility.
-It is crucial for sexually active individuals, regardless of age, gender, or sexual orientation to undergo STI testing regularly in order to proactively take responsibility for their sexual health.
+Sexually transmitted infections (STIs) can potentially damage reproductive organs and lead to infertility.
+It is crucial for sexually active individuals, regardless of age, gender, or sexual orientation, to undergo regular STI testing to take charge of their sexual health.
 Early diagnosis and management of STIs are essential for avoiding long-term harm to reproductive organs and for maintaining fertility.
-This article covers what STIs are, how they may impact fertility, and options for their prevention and treatment.
+Read on to discover what STIs are, how they may impact fertility, and options for their prevention and treatment.

 Acupuncture for Fertility